InfiniBrains/Awesome-GameDev-Resources/README.md

 - Authoritative: control the classroom and maintain discipline;
     - I create a set of rules that should be followed in order to guarantee the student's success;
 - Delegator: give students control of their learning;
-    - For the intro classes I follow more this strategy;
+    - For the intro classes I follow this strategy more;
 - Facilitator: guide students and help them learn by themselves;
     - I usually follow this strategy on advanced classes;
 - Demonstrator: explain and show things to students;
-    - I usully provide a stream of references or even create my own content to show them how to do things;
+    - I usully provide a stream of references or even create my own content to show students how to do things;

 # Credits